I offer a limited variety of editing services, and may branch out more in the future.

 How to Begin:

 - Send me Gmail at USNessie telling me what genre and how long your manuscript is.
 Please tell me what POV you intend to use.
 Let me know if there is anything I might find objectionable (LGBTQ is just fine, erotica is fine, excessive gore might be a problem not because I think it’s bad but because I have a horrible gag reflex!)
 I will let you know what my availability is.
 I can usually finish ten sample pages in a few days, but I generally ask for a week.

 - Send payment via PayPal.

-- Prepare your sample of either ten or thirty pages, Times New Roman, font size twelve.
+- Prepare your sample of either ten or thirty pages, Times New Roman, font size twelve, double spaced.
 A couple extra pages to finish out a section is all right, but I’ll only edit the ten or thirty.
 Do not send your entire manuscript.

 - I will email your edits back to you by the agreed-upon time.
 From there you can decide whether you want to do further edits.
 The price quote is good for three months.